Introduction to Health and Fitness

 What are the benefits of cardiovascular and resistance training?

+#1.
 ADL aka Activities of Daily Living

-The activities that we usually perform for self-care, home care, leisure and work.
+The activities that we usually perform for self-care, home care, leisure, and work.

 These activities can include the most basic, such as getting around the house, getting up, and going to the restroom.

-Two-thirds of Americans over 65 need help doing everyday activities such as eating, bathing, and getting out of a chair.
+Believe it or not – two-thirds of Americans over 65 need help doing everyday activities such as eating, bathing, and getting out of a chair.

 We’ve known for some time that about 25% of older Americans can’t perform some activities of daily living without help.
-But we don’t know much about the other 75%.
-Are they getting along fine, or do they, too, need some help?

 - 31% were as mobile as they desired and performed all activities of daily living without any assistance